 Azure Government developer guide

 Azure Government is a separate instance of the Microsoft Azure service.
 It addresses the security and compliance needs of United States federal agencies, state and local governments, and their solution providers.
-Azure Government offers physical isolation from non-US government deployments and provides screened US personnel.
+Azure Government enforces physical isolation from non-US government infrastructure and relies on screened US personnel for operations.

-Microsoft provides various tools to help developers create and deploy cloud applications to the global Microsoft Azure service (“global service”) and Microsoft Azure Government services.
+Microsoft provides various tools to help you create and deploy cloud applications on global Azure and Azure Government.

-When developers create and deploy applications to Azure Government services, as opposed to the global service, they need to know the key differences between the two services.
+When you create and deploy applications to Azure Government services, as opposed to global Azure, you need to know the key differences between the two cloud environments.
 The specific areas to understand are:

-- Setting up and configuring their programming environment
+- Setting up and configuring your programming environment

 - Configuring endpoints